The List of Logic Albums in Order of Release Date

 - Lost in Translation

-“Confessions of a Dangerous Mind” is the sixth studio album by American rapper Logic, released on May 10, 2019, by Def Jam Recordings and Visionary Music Group.
-Announced in March 2019, the album arrived shortly after his “Supermarket” soundtrack release.
-Featuring guest appearances from notable artists like Eminem, Gucci Mane, G-Eazy, Will Smith, Wiz Khalifa, and YBN Cordae, it also includes vocals from Logic’s father, credited as “My Dad.”
-The album was produced by 6ix, with additional contributions from Cubeatz, DJ Khalil, Frank Dukes, Haze, and Illmind.
-Despite lower sales than previous projects, it debuted at number one on the US Billboard 200, marking Logic’s third chart-topping album.
+“Confessions of a Dangerous Mind” is the sixth studio album by American rapper Logic, released on May 10, 2019, via Def Jam Recordings and Visionary Music Group.
+It was announced in March 2019 and came shortly after his “Supermarket” soundtrack release.
+Guest spots include Eminem, Gucci Mane, G-Eazy, Will Smith, Wiz Khalifa, and YBN Cordae, as well as Logic’s father, under the credit “My Dad.”
+The production on the album was handled by 6ix with additional credits from Cubeatz, DJ Khalil, Frank Dukes, Haze, and Illmind.
+The album would not sell as much as previous efforts but was still able to debut at number one on the US Billboard 200.

 6. No Pressure (2020)